 Ryan chose the profession of PT out of a love for medicine, helping others, and working with his hands.
 He avidly searches out and applies the latest research in his treatments, and is dedicated to continuing education.
 In his free time, Ryan enjoys running, hiking, rock climbing, cross-fit, snow-skiing, or simply cooking at home with his wife Veronica, and their two cats.

-Megan Starr, DPT
+Megan Starr Hyland, DPT

 Megan, a native Oregonian, received her Bachelor of Science in Exercise Science/Pre-Physical Therapy and her Doctorate in Physical Therapy from Pacific University.
-Megan has worked in the Eugene/Springfield area since 2003 in outpatient orthopedic settings.
+She has worked in the Eugene/Springfield area since 2003 in outpatient orthopedic settings.

 Megan’s areas of clinical interest include orthopedic manual therapy, utilizing a hands-on approach, with treatment of both the spine and extremities.
 Megan also has a passion for Women’s Health with an emphasis in pelvic floor dysfunction and pelvic pain.
 She feels patient education, manual therapy, and a strong exercise program is the perfect balance to achieve successful outcomes for each individual patient, to help them heal and reach their goals.